stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 wanted that.
 One could bend the rules, but then it's not JSON.
 Plus, JSON is actually not very pleasant to use by a human.

-INI, believe it or not, is not standardi, plus it's rather limited in features.
+INI, believe it or not, is not standard, plus it's rather limited in features.

 YAML is a can of worms and a potential security threat.